Porthcawl: Education

-There are 6 schools in Porthcawl: 4 primary schools, 1 comprehensive school and 1 private school.
+There are six English medium schools in Porthcawl: four primary schools, one comprehensive school and one private school.

 Porthcawl Comprehensive School

-Porthcawl Comprehensive School on the western side of the town has approximately 1,500 pupils, ages 11–18 and 80 teaching staff.
-The headteacher is Mr. A. J. Slade.
+Porthcawl Comprehensive School, on the western side of the town, has 1,500 pupils (aged 11–18) and 80 teaching staff.

 Both Ruth Jones and Rob Brydon attended this school.

-The Chairperson of the Governing body is Mrs A. Thomas.

-Porthcawl Comprehensive School is the only school to have received a new Band 1 assessment in the Bridgend County from the Welsh Government.
+As at 2011, it was the only school to have received a new Band 1 assessment in the Bridgend County from the Welsh Government.

 St Clare's School

-St Clare's School, Newton is an coeducational independent school, located in the village of Newton (an eastern part of Porthcawl), in Bridgend County Borough, South Wales.
+St Clare's School is a co-educational independent school, located in the village of Newton (an eastern part of Porthcawl), in Bridgend County Borough.
 The school provides preparatory, secondary and tertiary education leading to GCSE and A-level qualifications.
 Originally a Roman Catholic girls' school, the school is now owned and operated by the Cognita Group.